Skip to main content

 Error means that we could not check the account name of the intended recipient.

 Yes.
-Regardless of whether the result is a match, close match, or no match, it’s up to you whether you continue with the payment.
-If the account you are attempting to transfer to is closed, you will be made aware to further reduce mistaken payments.
-We encourage our Members to be scam aware and always take steps to make sure they know who they are paying, as scams or mistaken payments may be difficult to retrieve.
+Confirmation of Payee will never stop you from completing a payment.
+We encourage you to be scam aware and always take steps to make sure you know who you are paying, as scams or mistaken payments may be difficult to retrieve.

-Eligible customers may request to be opted-out of the Confirmation of Payee service.
+Eligible Members may request to be opted-out of the Confirmation of Payee service.
 This means your account name and match outcome will not be displayed to payers and could impact the likelihood of the payer proceeding with the payment.
-To understand the opt out process and the implications, please contact The Mutual Bank by sending us a secure message in Internet Banking/The Mutual App, visiting your local branch, or calling us.
+To understand the opt out process and the implications, please contact us on 1300 688 825, send a secure message in Internet Banking or an email for a response during regular business hours.